10 Decorating Mistakes & How to Fix Them

 Free Workshop

 I recently inherited a fabulous, wooden chair.
 It had great lines and was structurally sound.
-It was vintage and had all the time worn patina I love so much.
+It was vintage and had the time-worn patina I love so much.

 The best part?
 It was the desk chair of the original owner/ builder of our farmhouse!